Altinn/altinn-studio-docs/content/app/development/configuration/deployment/_index.en.md

 deployment:
   replicaCount: 3
 ```
+{{%notice warning%}}
-Note the addition of _deployment:_ and that the _replicaCount is indented with two spaces (yaml-indents are spaces and not <tab>, your yaml will not be valid with <tab> indents!)
+Note the addition of "deployment:" and that the "replicaCount" is indented with two spaces (yaml-indents are spaces and not tab, your yaml will not be valid with tab indents!)
+{{% /notice %}}

 ## Scale
 ### Initial scale